cabal-club/cable-core.js/INDEXES.md

 This view specifically deals with mapping out the different types of `post/info` contents that may have been authored by users.

-As of writing (2023-02-15) there is only one specified key, `name`, that is defined to be used with `post/info` but other types of user-related information may be added in the future: a user description, a user image, a user's post expiry preference, etc.
+As of writing (2023-02-15) the cable spec only has one specified `post/info` key: `name.
+Other types of user-related information may be added in the future: a user description, a user image, a user's post expiry preference, etc.

     !user!<mono-ts>!<pubkey>!info!name => latest post/info setting nickname property
     !user!<mono-ts>!<pubkey>!info!<property> in general